vicpls/EUnions/README.md

 # EUnions
-Application pull the some interesting information from Internet about countries of European Union and Schengen agreement and also other countries for compering.
+The Application pulls some interesting information from Internet about countries of European Union and Schengen agreement and also other countries for compering.
 The sources of information are wiki and [World Happiness Report](https://worldhappiness.report/) sites.

 ## [EUnions in Google Play](https://play.google.com/store/apps/details?id=netdesigntool.com.eunions "EUnions in Google Play")